 The appearance of your vehicle's overhead console will vary according to your option package.
-If your vehicle is equipped with a moonroof, refer to Moonroof later in this chapter for information on its operation.
+If your vehicle is equipped with a moon roof, refer to One-touch moonroof later in this chapter for information on its operation.

 Storage compartment (if equipped)